NetaDAOAcademy/CoiningReason/readme.md

-This Unit returns to and/or foregrounds issues raised in other Units, deepening their contours through the mediation of philosophical work on human nature, technology, individuation, and general economy.
+This Unit returns to and/or foregrounds issues raised in the other Units, deepening their contours through the mediation of philosophical work on human nature, technology, individuation, and general economy.

 <details markdown="1">